 FreeSync also works with compatible GeForce cards without any issues and the monitor is certified as G-SYNC Compatible by NVIDIA.

 Additionally, you will find the Color Vibrancy feature, which is basically color saturation with 0-20 values and Black eQualizer, which brightens up dark areas in video games for better visibility of objects in shadows.

 Lastly, with the BenQ ZOWIE XL2540, you also get the S. Switch external device that you can use to navigate through the OSD settings and remotely change picture presets including two FPS modes, RTS, Movie, Standard, and three customizable profiles.

 Design & Connectivity

 The BenQ ZOWIE XL2540 features a fully ergonomic design with up to 140mm height adjustment, -5°/18° tilt, +/- 45° swivel, 90° pivot, and 100 x 100mm VESA mount.

-Further, the bezels are somewhat thick (14mm) but the frame is designed to reduce reflections.
+Further, the bezels are somewhat thick (14mm), but the frame is designed to reduce reflections.
 The monitor also has a matte anti-glare coating and a shading hood for minimal distractions while gaming.

-Connectivity options include a DisplayPort 1.2, an HDMI 1.4, an HDMI 2.0, a Dual-Link DVI, a headphones jack, a microphone jack, and a dual-USB 3.0 hub.
-For 240Hz and FreeSync, use either HDMI 2.0 or DisplayPort.
+Connectivity options include DisplayPort 1.2, HDMI 1.4, HDMI 2.0, Dual-Link DVI-D, a headphone jack, a microphone jack, and a dual-USB 3.0 hub.

 Price & Similar Monitors